-Number Cluster of related issues Sustainability Objective components of its landscape and special qualities.
-13. The National Park's geological resources are key components of its landscape and special qualities.
-14. The core issue forming this objective (i.e. important landscape resources) 19.
+Number Cluster of related issues Sustainability Objective (i.e. important landscape resources) 19.
 Military use of land in the National Park has been instrumental in conserving National Park landscapes and is likely to continue to do so.
 22. The cultural distinctiveness of National Park communities in part manifests itself in the (mainly agricultural) patterns in the landscape and the built environment.
 23. Working quarries have significant landscape impact, though disused quarries may become landscape assets.
-24. Establishing awareness and appreciation of the Park's special qualities dependent on maintaining those Justamability Objective qualities.
-4 4.
-If residents and visitors become less dependent on cars they may walk or cycle instead.
+24. Establishing awareness and appreciation of the Park's special qualities 4 dependent on maintaining those qualities.
+4. If residents and visitors become less dependent on cars they may walk or cycle instead.
 16. There are employment/business opportunities in the provision of recreation activity.
-21. Outdoor physical recreation leads to improved physical and mental health Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) and volunteering opportunities.
-5 physical and mental health.2.
-Problems associated with tourism activity are largely opportunities.
-Increase the number of visitors the result of the intensity at peak times of the year.
-3. A more even spread of visitor numbers will allow the benefits of such tourism development that can be accommodated to be maximised.
-16. Much employment in the tourism sector appears to be seasonal.
-21. A continuous programme of physical recreation (i.e. throughout the year) will provide greater health benefits than such recreation only during the summer months. using the National Park outside the peak visitor season.
+21. Outdoor physical recreation leads to improved physical and mental health.
+Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) and volunteering opportunities.
+5 Problems associated with tourism activity are largely the result the intensity at peak times of the year.
+A more even spread of visitor numbers will allow the benefits of such tourism development that can be accommodated to be maximised.
+Much employment in the tourism sector appears to be seasonal.
+A continuous programme of physical recreation (i.e. throughout the year) will provide greater health benefits than such recreation only during the summer months.
+Increase the number of visitors using the National Park outside the peak visitor season.
 6 11.
 Archaeological and historic sites may be damaged as a result of climate change.
 12. Biological systems are particularly vulnerable to changing climate.
 13. Geological resources may be damaged or altered as a result of climate change or attempts to moderate its effects.
 14. The landscape will change as a consequence of climate change.
 Manage the effects of climate change with particular reference to the risk of flooding; the effect on biodiversity; public health.
-7 As the National Park will be affected by climate change it is in the interests of the Park's communities and the NPA to address the causes.
-Visitors mainly travel to and around the National Park by car, significant contributor of greenhouse gases.
-Car use is a significant contributor of greenhouse gases.
-More efficient use of less energy will reduce the production of greenhouse gases from homes and businesses.
-Reduce factors contributing to climate change.
+7 As the National Park will be affected by Reduce factors